Skip Navigation Links weather.gov

 NWS Weather Prediction Center College Park MD

-...Heavy rain threat for the South-Central U.S. next week...
+...Heavy rain possible for the eastern U.S. next week...

 ...Guidance/Predictability Assessment...